oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

     ![VS code application files](images/select-page.png)

 2. At the top right, you will be able to see a green arrow button for Import Application.
 (If you do not see this button, ensure that you have successfully connected to your APEX schema from SQL Developer extension.)
+    *Note:* Importing your application will completely overwrite what you have in your App Builder.
+Please be sure that there are not any outstanding changes before running the import.

+    SQL Developer will always take a backup of the current state of your application and store it under the apex-exports folder.
+This export is a traditional .sql export and can also be installed via SQLcl.

     Click **Import Application**.
 View the status at the bar below.
 Once the application is successfully imported, run the application from the App Builder in your browser.